GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ## Basic application layout

-If you do not feel like coding the entire application from scratch, feel free to clone the git repository with a default application by running
+If you do not feel like coding the entire application from scratch, feel free to clone the git repository with a default application by running:

   ```sh
   git clone https://github.com/GChien44/tutorial-v2.git